kevin-weitgenant/owl-control/GAMES.md

 We want data from these games first and foremost.
 Other first- and third-person games are acceptable, but check in with us if possible.

 `FP` below refers to "first person".
 We are primarily looking for first-person data.

 # Preferred Games

-You may have heard that we are offering to buy games for people so long as they commit to getting us a signifigant amount of data from that game.
+You may have heard that we are offering to buy games for people so long as they commit to getting us a significant amount of data from that game.

 The caveat with this is that we are choosing which games to buy to control the data mixture.
-We will only buy *preferred games*.
+We will only buy _preferred games_.
 While you can use the list below as reference, this refers to games that are:

 - First Person
 - High Quality/Detail (Need not be AAA/new, i.e. Crysis 3)
 - Action Packed (Doesn't need to be fighting, just lots of events happening beyond moving/looking around)

 If you would like a game that fits these criteria and are willing to collect data for it, let us know and we can get you a key!

-Note that not all games in the below list nessecarily meet the above criteria, and that failing to meet this criteria does not make a game "bad data"
+Note that not all games in the below list necessarily meet the above criteria, and that failing to meet this criteria does not make a game "bad data".

 # Wanted games